UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 - Environment variables?
 - File I/O?

-None of these things should have any affect on the function's output.
+None of these things should have any effect on the function's output.

-Hopefully you've noticed a slight issue here.
+Hopefully, you've noticed a slight issue here.

 ## Cornerstones of functional programming

 ### Pure functions

-The core, "first class citizen" in functional programming is this _pure_ function.
+The core, "first-class citizen" in functional programming is this _pure_ function.

 A function is pure if it takes input and gives output, and has no other effect, nor is affected by anything other than the inputs.